-A Killer Way To Grab Customers And Fans On Twitter
+A Killer Way to Grab Customers and Fans on Twitter

 On

-Twitter has always fascinated newbies as well as social media interns due to its inherent nature of interaction through limited status updates.
-Nowadays businesses and freelancers across the world are using this powerful social media platform to connect themselves with their fans, followers, and customers.
-In fact, some of the companies are providing customer care through their official Twitter account in real-time.
-It's not just about regular customer support, but scavenging of potential clients on Twitter is also one of the growing trends among small businesses and freelancers.
+Twitter has always fascinated newbies as well as social media interns due to its inherent nature of interaction through short post updates.
+Businesses and freelancers—across the world—use this powerful social media platform to connect themselves with their fans, followers, and customers.
+Companies often provide general customer support through their official Twitter account.
+It's not just about regular customer support, but interaction with potential clients is also a growing trend among businesses and freelancers.
 How to do this important task effectively?
-Well, it's not that hard as you may think initially.
-All you need is a dedicated account management team and a way to identify potential clients in real-time.
+Well, it's not as hard as you may think initially.

-This is like striking the iron when it is hot.
-Following this strategy yields good returns as these tweeps get quick answers to their problems.
-This way they're more likely to continue the conversation which gives you an opportunity to convert them into your loyal fans or customers.
-So let's get started and see how to do this.
+Following this simple strategy yields good results as these people get quick answers to their problems.
+This way, they're more likely to continue the conversation which allows you to convert them into your loyal fans or customers.
+So, let's get started and see how to do this—effectively.

-Finding potential customers, the wrong way - Almost each one of us who is looking to find specific tweets uses advanced search feature available for Twitter.
-There's nothing wrong in it, but I'm very much disappointed to see that large number of people do it incorrectly.
-For example, if you're selling cakes, you may use the following search query on Twitter.
+Almost every one of us looking to find specific tweets uses the advanced search feature available on Twitter.
+There's nothing wrong with it, but I'm very much disappointed to see that a large number of people do it—incorrectly.

 #cake OR #dessert OR #sweet